Sciatica Treatment in Baltimore

 - Is much less painful than previous treatments

 Our Catonsville chiropractic care facility is very proud to use new technologies to safely treat your pain.
 We work with most insurance companies to make our services as convenient as possible for you.
-To learn if you are a candidate for treating your Sciatica with spinal decompression, schedule a free consultation by calling us at (410) 744-1233!
+To learn if you are a candidate for treating your Sciatica with spinal decompression, call us at (410) 744-1233!

 Why Choose Us?

 - Same Day Appointments

 - Convenient Location & Hours